What is Sadaqah Jariyah? Virtues + 10 Powerful Examples 🌱

 Donating Sadaqa Jaria aligns with the teachings of Islam, which emphasizes the importance of charity and helping those in need.
 Fulfilling this duty can bring a sense of fulfillment and spiritual satisfaction.

-The ranges of Sadaqa Jariah could be miscellaneous.
-Some of the prominent examples of Sadka Jariah are- building masjids, schools, hospitals, and water wells, spreading Islamic teachings, sponsoring children and orphans, planting trees, and so on.
+The forms of Sadaqah Jariyah can vary widely.
+Some common examples include building masjids, schools, hospitals, and water wells; spreading Islamic teachings; sponsoring children and orphans; planting trees; and more.

-Now, we’ll explain several ways to engage in Sadaqah Jariah.
+Now, let’s explore several examples and ways to engage in Sadaqah Jariyah.

 1. Sponsoring Children or Orphans